huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_rocketmq_instance.md

 * `ipv6_enable` - (Optional, Bool, ForceNew) Specifies whether to support IPv6.
 Defaults to false.
   Changing this parameter will create a new resource.

-* `enable_publicip` - (Optional, Bool, ForceNew) Specifies whether to enable public access.
+* `enable_publicip` - (Optional, Bool) Specifies whether to enable public access.
 By default, public access is disabled.
-  Changing this parameter will create a new resource.

-* `publicip_id` - (Optional, String, ForceNew) Specifies the ID of the EIP bound to the instance.
+* `publicip_id` - (Optional, String) Specifies the ID of the EIP bound to the instance.
 Use commas (,) to separate multiple EIP IDs.
 This parameter is mandatory if public access is enabled (that is, enable_publicip is set to true).
-  Changing this parameter will create a new resource.
+  This parameter can not be updated if public access is disabled.

 * `broker_num` - (Optional, Int, ForceNew) Specifies the broker numbers.
 Defaults to 1.
   Changing this parameter will create a new resource.